 The Founding: Asa Gray and Sir William Jackson Hooker

-In a letter dated April 30, 1858 Asa Gray wrote to Sir William Jackson Hooker saying "I must tell you that in humble imitation of Kew, I am going to establish a museum of vegetable products, etc., in our university."
+In a letter dated April 30, 1858, Asa Gray wrote to Sir William Jackson Hooker saying "I must tell you that in humble imitation of Kew, I am going to establish a museum of vegetable products, etc., in our university."
 Thus began the Botanical Museum, originally called the Museum of Vegetable Products.
-William Hooker, Director of the Royal Botanic Museum at Kew and good friend of Asa Gray, sent a donation of duplicate materials from Kew that formed the first collection of the Botanical Museum.
+William Hooker, director of the Royal Botanic Museum at Kew and good friend of Asa Gray, sent a donation of duplicate materials from Kew that formed the first collection of the Botanical Museum.
 Hooker originally suggested that Gray visit Kew himself to choose from the duplicates there, but Gray declined his invitation at the time.
 In addition to specimens sent from Hooker, Gray mentioned in his letters that he would be asking his students and correspondents to send him "every sort of vegetable thing" to help build the Museum.

-The collection began with wood samples, cones, nuts, palm-trees, and the like; materials that were valuable in teaching but not suited for public exhibition.
+The collection began with wood samples, cones, nuts, palms, and the like; materials that were valuable in teaching but not suited for public exhibition.
 Gray's vision for the Museum was in favor of instruction and not intended for financial gain or showmanship.
 In the early 1870s the collections were kept in ill-suited glass cases at the Botanic Garden.
 Later they were transferred to Harvard Hall.
 It was evident from the beginning that a space should be dedicated solely to the interesting materials being collected, as illustrated by an excerpt from The Development of Harvard University since the inauguration of President Eliot, 1869-1929: "Some of its [the Botanical Museum's] rare but grotesque objects proved far too tempting to students and were apt to roll mysteriously down aisles and stairways, giving incident to otherwise unexciting lectures."
-Conditions were to soon improve.
+Conditions would soon improve.